jsofra/bin-packing/doc/blog.md

 </li>
 <li>Poor scheduling
 <ul>
-<li>Since we have less workers than tasks, task will be scheduled across workers in the cluster.
-At the end of the run we can see a number of very large tasks have run, this is inefficient since a better scheduling would allow for a number a smaller tasks to be run in parallel to the larger tasks.
-As it stands we may still have unused capacity in the cluster.</li>
+<li>Since we have less workers than tasks, tasks will be scheduled across workers in the cluster.
+At the end of the process we can see a number of very large tasks were running.
+This is inefficient since better scheduling would have allowed for a number smaller tasks to run in parallel to the larger tasks.
+We can still see unused capacity in the cluster.</li>
 </ul>
 </li>
 <li>Not enough hardware
 <ul>
-<li>If we had more hardware we could increase the parallelism, more workers to process the tasks.</li>
+<li>If we had more hardware we could increase the parallelism, which means more workers to process the tasks.</li>
 </ul>
 </li>
 <li>Uneven distribution
 <ul>
-<li>Looking at the executor metrics we can still see significant imbalance in the records output size across the cluster.</li>
+<li>From looking at the executor metrics we still saw significant imbalance in the output size of the records across the cluster.</li>
 </ul>
 </li>
 </ul>

 ### Packing Problems

-The problem seems to be that Spark does not have enough information about the shape of our data to know how to best schedule the tasks.
-Spark allows use to use our own custom partitioning scheme, could we create more balanced computation across the workers be partitioning the data into more evenly weighted chunks?
-This would mean we were less reliant on Sparks scheduling of the tasks.
+To my mind Spark doesn't have enough information about the shape of our data to know how to best schedule the tasks.
+But Spark does allow us to use our own custom partitioning scheme.
+Therefore could we create more balanced computation across the workers be partitioning the data into more evenly weighted chunks?
+If so we'd be less reliant on Spark scheduling of the tasks.

 The problem roughly falls into a class of optimization problems known as [packing problems](https://en.wikipedia.org/wiki/Packing_problems).
-These are NP-hard problems so we will need to make use of some kind of heuristical method when implementing a solution.
+These are NP-hard problems so we need to make use of some kind of heuristical method when implementing a solution.

 #### Bin-packing